nh-server/switch-guide/docs/faq.md

 Even if the Switch is offline and connects to the internet at a later point, Nintendo still recieves information about what happened while the Switch was disconnected.

 To disable some of this telemetry, it is advised to disable the sending of error reports in the System Settings of the Switch.
-Additionally if you live in the EU you can set the "do not share" option on <a href="https://accounts.nintendo.com/setting" target="_blank">Nintendo's website</a> to prevent your Switch from sending a lot of telemetry, although the effectiveness of this is questionable.
+Additionally if you live in the EU you can set the "do not share" option on [Nintendo's website](https://accounts.nintendo.com/setting) to prevent your Switch from sending a lot of telemetry, although the effectiveness of this is questionable.

 Nintendo still receives a lot of information, even with those options disabled.
 We also cannot know if Nintendo decides to look for something in the logs and ban people in retrospect.